-Ryan Mahaffey enters his second season with the Packers and his first season as assistant offensive line coach, having been promoted to the position on Feb.
+Ryan Mahaffey enters his third season with the Packers and his second season as assistant offensive line coach, having been promoted to the position on Feb.
 1, 2022.

 Mahaffey (muh-HAFF-ee), was initially hired by Head Coach Matt LaFleur on March 1, 2021, as an offensive quality control coach after two years as the offensive coordinator (2019-20) at Northern Iowa.